simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_TS.rst

 This example retrieves a 24-year long timeseries of absolute dynamic topography (closely related to sea surface height) measured by satellite.
-Notice, depth1 and depth2 values are automatically ignored because this is a surface dataset.
-The 'interval' parameter (line 24) has to 'y' indicating yearly binning (inter-annual timeseres).
+Note depth1 and depth2 values are automatically ignored because this is a surface dataset.
+The 'interval' parameter (line 24) has 'y' indicating yearly binning (inter-annual timeseres).
 This example takes a few moments to run as the altimetry dataset is very large (multi-decade daily-global remote sensing).
-The last few lines of code (lines 28-32) makes a simple plot to visualize the retrieved data.
+The last few lines of code (lines 28-32) make a simple plot to visualize the retrieved data.

 .. code-block:: python